-A tracheostomy is surgery to make a hole in your neck that goes into your windpipe.
+A tracheostomy is surgery to create a hole in your neck that goes into your windpipe.
 If you need it for just a short time, it will be closed later.
 Some people need the hole for the rest of their life.

 After the hole is made, a plastic tube is placed in the hole to keep it open.
 A ribbon is tied around the neck to keep the tube in place.